Exoplanet Discovery Calculator

 A bit of history and trivia

-The biggest paradigm shift in the history of astronomy was the discovery of other galaxies outside of the Milky Way.
-This discovery showed us that there is nothing intrinsically special about our planet, Sun, or galaxy.
-The inevitable conclusion is that, if our Sun is just like any other star, we should expect to *find planets orbiting most (if not all) other stars.
+The biggest paradigm shift ever in astronomy was the discovery of other galaxies outside of the Milky Way.
+The discovery is less than 100 years old, which is very recent if we consider how long we've been looking at the stars.
+It showed us that there is nothing special about our planet, Sun, or galaxy.
+The inevitable conclusion is that if our Sun is just like any other star, we should expect to *find planets orbiting most (if not all) other stars.

 - TrES-4 - the largest exoplanet discovered so far